Author: Jeff Wang

 Introduction

-In this article, we are going to explore customizing a ROW axis on a form using NATIVE MDX.
-We will learn how to use MDX directly to customize the definition of a ROW and understand how that works.
+In this article, we are going to explore customizing a Form's row axis using Native MDX.
+You will learn and understand how to use MDX to directly configure the row's definition.

-When we design a form using ROW, COLUMN, and FILTER in the Modeler UI, the underlying definition gets translated to a query language called MDX.
-Using the NATIVE MDX tab, we can view and edit that MDX to allow for complex expressions that would otherwise not be easily configurable through the UI.
+When we design a Kepion Form, its underlying definition of the row, column, and Filter gets translated to a query language called MDX.
+Under Advanced > Native MDX, we can view and edit your Form's MDX to allow for complex expressions otherwise difficult to configure through the UI.

-For most form design scenarios, you will not need to have a deep understanding of MDX.
-However, for more powerful and flexible forms, we encourage you to take a moment to review the MDX Set Functions to have a better understanding of how MDX can be used in your form design.
+For most Form design scenarios, you do NOT need to have a deep understanding of MDX.
+However, for more powerful and flexible forms, we encourage you to take a moment to review the MDX Set Functions to have a better understanding on how you can leverage MDX to design Forms.

 Example

-However, we want to transform the above form to only show the Brand members at each leaf Entity Hierarchy member, thus excluding the Brands details at the rollups of the Entity Hierarchy members All, America and Asia-Pacific.
-The desired form is shown below.
+However, we want to transform the above Form to show only the Brand Members at each leaf Entity Hierarchy Member, thus excluding the Brands details at the rollups of the All, America, and Asia-Pacific Members.

-To achieve the form we want, we will construct a MDX expression for the ROW axis that will use the original set and exclude the set of members that we want removed.
+To achieve the Form we want, we will construct an MDX expression for the row.
+It will use the original set and exclude the Member set we want removed.
 Since we can use MDX expressions to represent each set, we will use MDX set functions to achieve the following:

 (SET 1) – (SET2) = (SET 3)